They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 Pain split through her at once, blinding and immediate, cutting through bruised flesh and fresh injury alike, tearing a raw cry from her throat despite every effort to contain it.

 The second came harder.
-The third struck too close to her already battered ribs, and for a moment the hall dissolved at the edges.
+The third struck too close to her already battered ribs, and for a moment the hall dissolved at the edges, all stone and light and breathless sound folding into the white heat of impact.

-She stayed upright, her breath ragged, her vision swimming, her hands digging into stone hard enough to hurt.
+She kept staying upright, her breath ragged, her vision swimming, her hands digging into stone hard enough to send fresh pain through her fingers.

-By the time the sixth should have landed, the air in the hall had changed.
+Before the sixth could land, the air in the hall changed.

 Cassian stood at the entrance to the hall.